 Some degree of breast asymmetry will persist after your surgery no matter how carefully the surgery is done as precise measurements and excision of the redundant tissue is possible.

-Breast reductions are performed in a local hospital setting for insurance covered procedures, and in private surgical facilities for uninsured procedures.
-Breast lift procedures are generally performed in private surgical facilities, as they are rarely insurance covered procedures.
-In all cases, the patient should be accompanied home following surgery, and monitored for a night following surgery.
+Breast reductions performed in a local hospital setting for insurance covered procedures and in private surgical facilities for uninsured procedures.
+Breast lift procedures (with or without augmentation) are performed in private surgical facilities, as they are uncommonly insured procedures.
+In either case, you should be accompanied home from your surgery and have someone with you on the night after your surgery.

 CONTRAINDICATIONS (some may be relative)